1. FC Schweinfurt 05

 The club is well known due to successful years in top and second-tier football leagues from the 1930s to the 1970s, and thanks to outstanding individuals.
 During the late 1930s, Schweinfurt's midfielders Albin Kitzinger and Andreas Kupfer, today considered as two of the best half-back players of all time, formed the core of the Germany national football team and represented their country at the 1938 FIFA World Cup and within the premiere FIFA continent selection Europe XI.

-The FC 05 first team, which competes in the tier-three 3.
-Liga in the 2025–26 season, is organized within 1.
+The FC 05 first team, which competes in the tier-four Regionalliga Bayern in the 2026–27 season, is organized within 1.
 FC Schweinfurt 1905 Fußball GmbH.
 The club plays its home games at Sachs-Stadion in Schweinfurt.